Wichita State Shockers baseball: Post-Stephenson era: 2014–present

 Todd Butler was hired as just the second coach of WSU baseball's modern era 12 days after Stephenson was fired.
 Butler had served as an assistant at Arkansas over the past eight seasons.
 Butler's teams struggled initially, posting losing records in three of his first four seasons, the only three sub-.500 years since Stephenson had restarted the program.

 In 2018, third baseman Alec Bohm was drafted in the First Round by the Philadelphia Phillies.
 The Shockers won 35 games in 2018, the best season under Butler.

-Butler was fired following the 2019 season in which the Shockers finished 28–31 after making the semifinals of the American Athletic Conference Tournament.
+Butler was fired following the 2019 season in which the Shockers finished 28–31 after making the semifinals of the American Conference Tournament.
 Butler finished his six-year tenure with a 169-180-1 record and did not make the NCAA tournament.

 In June, 2019, former Shocker All-American catcher, and Pizza Hut Shocker Sports Hall of Famer Eric Wedge was hired as the third baseball coach in Wichita State modern era history.
 Wedge led the Shockers to a 13–2 season cut short by the COVID-19 pandemic.
 The Shockers were ranked 30th in the country when the 2020 season was suspended and were a perfect 10–0 at Eck Stadium.

 On April 10, 2021, the Shockers hosted the University of Houston in the first game played at Wichita's Riverfront Stadium.